-Whether in guidebooks, TV series, or films, Paris is touted as the city of romance, with cheese and wine on every dinner table and fabulously fashionable people on every street corner.
-But these fantasies most often fail to manifest as realities when you visit, creating a recipe for disappointment, anxiety and sometimes even serious psychological reactions that require hospitalization.
+Whether in guidebooks, TV series, or films, Paris is touted as the city of romance, with cheese and wine on every dinner table and fabulously fashionable people strolling down every street corner.
+But these fantasies most often fail to manifest as realities when you visit, creating a recipe for disappointment.
+For some, however, the disconnect can reportedly produce genuine anxiety-- and sometimes even serious psychological reactions that require hospitalization.

 Experts call the phenomenon “Paris syndrome,” and say that Japanese tourists are the most vulnerable.